BirdEcoEvoLab/BirdLab-Protocols/field sampling/Mistnetting guidelines.rst

 B) Checking nets and poles
 --------------------------
 The mist nets should be checked thoroughly for any damage before packing for the field.
-All the damaged nets should be separated out and marked for the repair later.
+All the damaged nets should be separated out and marked for repair later.
 Mist nets should ideally be carried in polythene bags with their end holders tied together with the white loop secured around the other black loops.
+Please remove any debris that may be stuck in the nets.
 This is to avoid the entanglement of the net while deploying.
 All the poles to be carried should be checked for any damage.

 C) Site Selection